its-me-abi/pymvc/README.md

 ### what is mvc design pattern
 ```
-   it a highlevel structure of writing code .it is a way  to create a professional or
+   It is a high-level structure for writing code.
+It provides a way to create professional,
-   easly maintainable and easy to understand code
+   easily maintainable, and easy-to-understand code.
-   we should seperate code into 3 things.called model view and controller.
+   We should separate the code into three components: Model, View, and Controller (MVC).

    it means